drtz/mars-attacks/README.md

 I did the bare minimum for testing just to wrap my head around the very basics of JUnit.
 Extensive unit testing and load testing would be ideal for a real-world deployment.

+### More Sensible API

+I went with my first instinct for the API design, which was to build it such that, given a date, the server would respond with a single image.
+In hidsight, since there can be multiple images for a single day, returning a list of image URLs that could be fetched by the client would have been more sensible.

 ### Cache NASA API Responses

 The NASA API seems to be pretty slow to respond.
 Since we're dealing with historical data from a